aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 from our file and put it in an int array (which is a property of ImageAdapter) so that we can use it to portray that image in full screen.

+### ~ 9th May 2020 ~
+I worked together with Ata, Can and Ece to get images in our file and put them in an int array.
+We discovered how we can change the name of the picture files and plan to use this to identify the images in the file.

 ****